 Bike and Pedestrian Plan

-A goal is for the plan to help pinpoint projects (e.g., enhancing existing facilities and developing new routes) to improve the ease and safety of walking and biking throughout the city.
+A goal is for the plan to help pinpoint projects (e.g., enhancing existing infrastructure and developing new routes) to improve the ease and safety of walking and biking throughout the city.
 The Transportation, Engineering and Development (TED) Department is working with A. Epstein and Sons International, Inc. (Epstein) to help develop the plan.

 - Project Background